AdaCore/gnatstudio/docs/users_guide/mdi.rst

 same perspective you find the same layout.

-Likewise, when GPS exits, it will save the layout of all perspectives into a file called :file:`perspectives.xml`, so that it can restore them when you restart GPS.
+Likewise, when GPS exits, it will save the layout of all perspectives into a file called :file:`perspectives6.xml`, so that it can restore them when you restart GPS.
 This behavior is controlled by the "Save desktop on exit" preference, and can be disabled.